jatinmehrotra/terraform_configuration-script/README.md

-# terraform_configuration-script
+# Terraform-configuration-script

-This repository contains bash script for configuring terraform and aws provider when using roles and mfa.
+This repository contains bash script for configuring terraform and aws provider when using roles and MFA.This script incorporates error handling for null values of role ARN's and incorrect values.

 ## Prerequisites
 install jq package manually or allow script to do it for you